raiguard/loli.kak/README.md

   src/main.rs:2:6 | lorem kakoune ipsum
 ```

 By default, the preview includes the entire line.
 There might be options to change this in the future.
-The `>` in the buffer denotes the currently selected entry.
+The `>` in the buffer denotes the currently selected entry (subject to change).

 This buffer updates whenever the list does, so you always have the latest information.

+For now, the buffer will simply open in the current client.
+An interface for windowing will have to be set up in the future, since kak does not do windowing whatsoever.

 ## The commands